-In this buyer’s guide we’ve picked out the best ski socks, by brand (including Smartwool, Icebreaker, Darn Tough and Bridgedale) so you can make an informed choice when it comes to buying the right pair for you.
+In this buyer’s guide we’ve picked out the best ski socks, by brand (including Smartwool Ski, Icebreaker, Darn Tough and Bridgedale) so you can make an informed choice when it comes to buying the right pair for you.

 Whether you’re into skiing, snowboarding or other snowsports such as snowshoeing, having a good pair of warm, comfortable, durable socks is going to make a big difference to your enjoyment of your chosen activity.

-Our men’s and women’s ski socks buyer’s guide also explains what features to look for when choosing, as well as the pros and cons of different types of ski sock thickness, materials, and why you may want to consider specific features such as heated, compression or ultra-thin socks, and why socks made with Merino wool are consistently a top choice for most people.
+Our men’s and women’s ski sock buyer’s guide also explains what features to look for when choosing, the pros and cons of different types sock weight (or thickness), materials, why you may want to consider socks with specific features such as heated socks, compression socks or ultra-thin socks, and why socks made with Merino wool are consistently popular among skiiers and snowboarders alike.

 - Style name(s): Performance Ski